 Many of these same primers will also form a vapor barrier to ward off the problems associated with moisture that tries to work its way to the surface.
 If you think you have a moisture problem, contact the manufacturer first to determine how much moisture you can have in order to use their product.

 Oil stop epoxy primers

 Finally there is epoxy primer for those who thought they could not epoxy coat their garage because of oil contamination that could not be removed completely.
 Some manufacturers make an oil stop primer that is solvent based and works by actively seeking out and bonding to the oil contaminants embedded in the concrete.

-These are usually dark in color however and need to be covered with more than one base color coat or with a full refusal paint chip application.
+These are usually dark in color, however, and need to be covered with more than one base color coat or with a full refusal paint chip application.
 If not, the darker color may bleed through and alter the color coat.

 Will your epoxy floor coating fail without a primer?
 No, if you prepped your floor correctly, chances are your coating will not fail.
 However, with all the benefits that can be gained from using an epoxy floor primer, it’s hard to come up with an excuse not to.
-They are definitely something to strongly consider and most cost less than the standard epoxy formulas due to their thinner film thickness.
+They are definitely something to strongly consider and most cost less than the high solids epoxy formulas due to their thinner film thickness.

 If you are going to spend the money for a commercial quality, high solids garage floor coating, then it’s well worth the few dollars more for an epoxy primer.
 It will help to provide the most durable and trouble free coating that you can have for your garage and the investment will provide a great return for years to come.